programminghistorian/ph-submissions/lessons/geospatial-data-analysis.md

 layout: lesson
 ---

-## Pre-requisites

-The work for this lesson will be done in R and R Studio, an open source statistical package used by data scientists, statisticians and other researchers.
-Some background knowledge of the software and statistics will be helpful.
-For introductions to R, I recommend the [r-basics](http://programminghistorian.org/lessons/r-basics-with-tabular-data) tutorial  and the more comprehensive [Digital History Methods in R](http://lincolnmullen.com/projects/dh-r2/) as starting points.
-There are many other services such as this [MOOC](https://www.coursera.org/learn/r-programming) and [DataCamp](https://www.datacamp.com/) that can introduce beginners to R's broader functionality.
-[UCLA](http://www.ats.ucla.edu/stat/r/default.htm) also has a nice introduction.[^1] While this tutorial will attempt to step through the entire process in R, background understandings will be helpful.
-The tutorial also assumes users will have some knowledge about the event you are observing which you will use later as a means to test and contest assumptions.

 ## Introduction
 One primary focus of historical scholarship is explaining the complex relationships that influence change in the past.
 More often then not, patterns of change are understood and dependent on geographic understandings—or variations over space.
 The Great Migration, early development of the European economy, and the development of the American West are just a few topics that are both historical and geographic in nature.
 Combining knowledge of both space and time can provide a fuller understanding of events and transformations.
 This is even more evident when we are able to discern characteristics about the people/populations who are part of historical transformations/events.